Ilshidur/node-mercure/README.md

 ## Kill switch

-In case the hub must urgently close all connections (e.g.: in case of compromission of the JWT key), a kill switch is available :
+In case the hub must urgently close all connections (e.g.: in case of compromission of the JWT key), a kill switch is available:

 ```javascript
 await hub.killSwitch();